-Established in 1991, the mission of the American Association of Hip and Knee Surgeons (AAHKS) is to advance hip and knee patient care through education and advocacy.
+Established in 1991, the mission of the American Association of Hip and Knee Surgeons (AAHKS) is to advance hip and knee patient care through education, advocacy and research.

 AAHKS is headquartered in Rosemont, Illinois, USA with over 3,700 members in the United States, Canada and 37 other countries.
 Members are orthopaedic surgeons who perform hip and knee replacement surgery – known as hip and knee arthroplasty or total joint replacement surgery.

 In order to be a Fellow member of AAHKS, a physician must be an active fellow of the American Academy of Orthopaedic Surgeons (AAOS), the Royal College of Physicians and Surgeons of Canada (RCPSC) or the American Osteopathic Board of Orthopaedic Surgery (AOBOS).
 They must be board certified by American Board of Orthopaedic Surgery, RCPSC or AOBOS, and perform a minimum of 50 arthroplasties or osteotomies of the hip or knee annually.